- A-6 Redstone missile engine at the Udvar-Hazy Center

 - The firing room mockup at the Apollo-Saturn V Center at the Kennedy Space Center

-- The Launch Control Center (LCC) at the Kennedy Space Center
+- The Launch Complex 26 blockhouse, part of the "Then and Now" at the Kennedy Space Center

 - The Launch Complex 34 (LC-34) at the Kennedy Space Center

-- The Launch Complex 37 (LC-34) at the Kennedy Space Center
+- The Launch Complex 37 (LC-37) at the Kennedy Space Center

 - The LC-39 Observation Gantry at the Kennedy Space Center

-- The liquid-cooled garment at NASA's Glenn Research Center
+- The Shuttle liquid-cooled garment at the former, on-site Glenn Research Center visitor center

 - LR-101 vernier engine at the Air Force Space & Missile Museum (via the Kennedy Space Center "Then and Now" tour)

-- Atlas LR-101 vernier start tanks at the Kansas Cosmosphere, used to provide propellant to the verniers before the sustainer engine's turbopump came up to speed
+- An Atlas LR-101 vernier start tank at the Kansas Cosmosphere, used to provide propellant to the verniers before the sustainer engine's turbopump came up to speed

 - LR-105 (Atlas sustainer) rocket engine at the Air Zoo